 Only work with people who will help you understand your options, at your pace.
 Some choices can wait, especially those that are not critical.
 In the first year of working with a new widow or widower we give them ample time to process things, so they are not overwhelmed with too much information.

-If you have a close family member or friend you trust, you may want to bring them with you when seeing your adviser, so you have an extra listener in case you miss something, or simply to have someone provide you with an objective viewpoint.
+If you have a close family member or friend you trust, you may want to bring them with you when seeing your advisor, so you have an extra listener in case you miss something, or simply to have someone provide you with an objective viewpoint.

 2. Get your family involved in the conversation